alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 - pigs
 - non-domestic ungulates

-Some general licences must also travel with the consignment - check the licence that applies to the animals you’re importing.

 ### Specific licences

 If the general licence you need doesn’t exist, you must apply for a specific licence for that product using [form IV58](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/488485/form-iv58.pdf).